 - Preheat your oven to 180C (or local equivalent) and gather together your baking ingredients and materials.

-- Mix all of the ingredients thoroughly to form a cohesive dough (adjust consistency with a little extra flour or water, if needed).
+- Combine all of the ingredients in a mixing bowl.
+Mix thoroughly to form a cohesive dough.
+Doesn’t feel quite right?
+Quantities and consistency can vary a little depending on your ingredients.
+You can adjust the dough with a little extra flour or water, if needed.

 - Hand roll into small bite-sized balls, place on a prepared baking sheet, and flatten gently.
 Use a fork for flattening if you want a classic peanut butter cookie style cross-hatched top.
 Simply press the tines gently twice, with the second press perpendicular to the first.
-Easy peasy!
+Easy!

 - Bake for approximately 10-15 minutes.
 Cooking time will vary with shape/size, so keep an eye on the oven.